benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 Use the License information panel to see current license information (including warnings if the product is approaching license limits), and uploading a new license.

 ### Bandwidth usage

 The Bandwidth panel shows how much bandwidth LiveData Migrator is currently using to migrate data.
 It shows this over the most recent 5 minute period and continually updates.
 The left axis scales automatically to accommodate the highest throughput during that period.

 ### Storage

 The Storage panel shows the underlying storage used by LiveData Migrator as either a Source or Target.
 LiveData Migrator supports one Source and one or more Targets.
 Each Storage displays its associated processes, such as which LiveData Migrator is used to access it.

 Use the Storage panel to:
 * View and configure the Source and Target Storages
-* Adding further Targets
+* Add further Targets
-* Adding additional LiveData Migrators and LiveData Plane
+* Add additional LiveData Migrators and LiveData Plane

 For more information about Sources and Targets, see the [introduction to LiveData Migrator](./about.md).

 ### Rules and Migrations

 The Rules and Migrations panel in LiveData Migrator shows migrations and their progress.
-Where the UI also manages LiveData Plane, the panel will also show Rules.
+If the UI also manages LiveData Plane, the panel will also show Rules.

 Use the Rules and Migrations panel to:
 * Add further Migrations or Rules